-Are you planning your first visit to Australia?
-Looking for some useful and informative Australia travel tips?
-Well, you’ve come to the right place!
-I’m a born and bred Australian.
-I grew up in South Australia, where I lived for the first 24 years of my life.
-Back in October 2016, my partner Russell and I moved temporarily to Alice Springs.
-We lived in the Australian Outback for eight months, before returning home to Adelaide.
+If you’re planning your first visit to Australia, you’re probably looking for some useful and informative Australia travel tips.
+If so, you’ve come to the right place!
+I am a born and raised Australian.
+I grew up in South Australia where I lived for the first 24 years of my life.
+Back in October 2016, Russell and I moved temporarily to Alice Springs, where we lived for eight months before returning home to Adelaide.

 Table of Contents